Secondhand smoke is a mixture of smoke coming from the burning tips of cigarettes, pipes and cigars, and smoke exhaled

 Breathing secondhand smoke can:

 Secondhand smoke can cause sudden infant death syndrome (SIDS), breathing problems, ear infections and asthma attacks in babies and children.

 Children are also at a high risk to be exposed to thirdhand smoke.
 Children touch and crawl around surfaces that have chemicals on them from smoke.

 According to the U.S. Surgeon General, the only way to protect your family from secondhand smoke is to live in a smoke-free environment.

 Allina Health's Patient Education Department, Secondhand and Thirdhand Smoke, gen-ah-31649.
-Information adapted from the U.S. Surgeon General's 2006 report 'The Health Consequences of Involuntary Exposure to Tobacco Smoke' and U.S. Surgeon General's 2010 report 'How Tobacco Smoke Causes Disease: What it Means To You'
+Information adapted from the U.S. Surgeon General's 2006 report 'The Health Consequences of Involuntary Exposure to Tobacco Smoke' and U.S. Surgeon General's 2010 report 'How Tobacco Smoke Causes Disease: What it Means To You.'